mhrones/pandemic-spending/README.md

-A research project regarding discretionary spending during the COVID-19 pandemic.
+A research project regarding percieved changes in discretionary spending during the COVID-19 pandemic.